HappyCerberus/cpp-coding-interview/manuscript/004_trees_002_traversal.md

         // If we have the right child remembered,
         // it would be on the top of the stack. if (current->right && !s.empty() && current->right == s.top()) {
-            // if it is, we must visit it (and it's children) first s.pop();
+            // If it is, we must visit it (and it's children) first. s.pop();
             s.push(current);
             current = current->right;
         } else {
+            // If the top of the stack is not the right child,
+            // we have already visited it.
             visitor(current);
             current = nullptr;
         }